 How Intersection Accidents Happen in North Carolina

 The NHTSA, in a major study of intersection accidents, found that turning left, crossing over or turning right at an intersection creates a potential for conflicts that result in literally millions of collisions each year.
-The report said 96 percent of intersection accidents are actually caused by driver error.
+The report said 96 percent of intersection collisions are actually caused by driver error.

 - Inadequate surveillance (inattention)

 - False assumption of other driver’s action